renansigolo/hugo-template-renan-sigolo/README.md

 # Generate favicons

-1. Prepare a square SVG (1024x1024 with transparent background)
+1. Prepare a square SVG icon with the following specifications:

+   - Size: 1024x1024
+   - Background: transparent
+   - Padding: 32px
+   - Format: SVG

+   > You can get use this [figma template](https://www.figma.com/community/file/867475182694539251) to help you visualize all possible icon variations

 1. Create an ICO file (Part 1)